KeenanSegenchuk/UptonAir/README.txt

 		in client:
-			to install dependencies, run the command "npm install" to run launch the client, run "npm start"
+			to install dependencies, run the command "npm install" to run launch the client, run "npm start" type the url http//localhost:3000 in your browser to view the page
 	Production:
 		When installing:
 			install docker